Rafapia/Homelab/docs/1_proxmox.md

 ![](../media/proxmox_homeassistant_System.png)

-Then, on the *Disks* tab we delete the *scsi0* default disk since we downloaded as we'll be importing the one we downloaded previously from the HomeAssistant guide.
+Then, on the *Disks* tab, we delete the *scsi0* default disk since we downloaded it as we'll be importing the one we downloaded previously from the HomeAssistant guide.
 After that, we give the VM 2 CPU cores and 2GB of RAM - as these are the minimum recommended specs, as can be seen [here](https://www.home-assistant.io/installation/alternative#create-the-virtual-machine) -, and finally we select `vmbr0` as our network (as we established that this is our LAN bridge).

 Optionally, we can also set this VM to turn on on boot, so it will automatically spin up.
 This is recommended, as we might depend on it for many home functions.